 Soil and groundwater conditions at the site are suitable for individual treatment systems.
 It should be noted that the LTAR values stated above are for the test pit locations performed for this report only.
 The LTAR values may change throughout the site.
-If an LTAR value of less than 0.35 (or soil types 3A to 5) are encountered at the time of the site specific OWTS evaluation an "engineered system" will be required.
+If an LTAR value of less than 0.35 (or soil types 3A to 5) or greater than 0.80 (soil type 0) are encountered at the time of the site specific OWTS evaluation, an "engineered system" will be required.

-Additionally, based on the depth of the limiting layer encountered at approximately 6 to 7 feet below the existing ground surface, the maximum depth of the OWTS components may be limited to 2 feet below the existing ground surface.
+Additionally, based on the depth of the limiting layer (bedrock) encountered at a depth of 6 feet below the existing ground surface in the test pits but at the ground surface in the test borings, the maximum depth of the OWTS components may be limited to 2 feet below the existing ground surface or mound systems (above surface) may be required.